dunerztd/marketplace_app/README.md

 - has_one Teacher, a Teacher belongs_to a User
 - has_many Bookings, a Booking belongs_to a User

-In addition to these associations, a User can have one Teacher who can have many Styles, many Bookings and one Image.
+In addition to these associations, a User can have one Teacher who can have many Styles, many Bookings and one Picture.
-Through Users association with Booking, Users can have many Bookings who can have a Teacher who has many Styles and one Image.
+Through User association with Booking, Users can have many Bookings who can have a Teacher who has many Styles and one Image.

 #### Teacher:
-- belongs_to User, a User has_one Teacher
+- belongs_to a User, a User has_one Teacher
 - has_many Bookings, a Booking belongs_to a Teacher
-- has_many Styles, a Style belongs_to a Teacher
+- has_many Teachers_Style, Teachers_Style belongs_to Teacher
+- has_many Styles through Teachers_Style, Styles has_many Teachers through Teachers_Style
-- has_one_attached image
+- has_one_attached Picture

 In addition to these associations, A Teacher has one User who has many Bookings and a Teacher has many Bookings who has one User.